Holckenhus

 Holckenhus is a late 19th-century, residential perimeter block located between Dantes Plads (Nos.
 2–6), H. C. Andersens Boulevard (No. 33), Vester Voldgade (Nos.
 86–90) and Stormgade (No. 35) in central Copenhagen, Denmark.
 The lofts of the four corner pavilions contained studio space and dwellings for artists.
+Some of the fourth-floor apartments were also designed with small artist stidops.
 Artists who have lived and worked in the building include Peder Severin Krøyer, Emil Nolde and Bertha Wegmann.

 History

 Holckenhus is located in the grounds of Copenhagen's former West Rampart and takes its name from Holck's Bastion, which used to be located at the site.

-The building was constructed for Foreningen Socialt Boligbyggeri in 1891–93.
+The building was constructed by master mason Albert Nicolai Schioldann in 1891–93.
 It was designed by Philip Smidth.
+The first part of the brick work (basement) was executed by master mason Carl Møller.
+In January 1892, Schioldamm signed a contract with C. Licht for the rest of the brick work.
+It was already completed in May.

+Back in 1885, Schioldann had also constructed the building at Gammel Kongevej 135–138 in Frederiksberg.
+This building was also constructed with studio space for artists on the top floor.

+Schioldann lived in the first-floor apartment at Vester Voulevard 4 (now H. C. Andersens Boulevard.
+Some time between 1895 and 1901, Holckenhus was sold to the Det Kjøbenhavnske Ejendoms Societet.

+In 1923, Prince Viggo rented one of the third-floor apartments at Vester Voldgade 90.
+After his wedding the following year, he was joined there bys wife Eleanor Margaret.
+In 1931, they moved to Store Mariendal north of the city.